 How certainty accumulates

 There is no hash lottery on eCurrency.
-Each block carries a stake weight derived from the value and age of the coins backing it, and the canonical chain is the branch with the greatest cumulative stake weight.
+Each block carries a stake weight derived from the value and age of the UTXOs backing it, and the canonical chain is the branch with the greatest cumulative stake weight.
 Ordering is deterministic.
 Two competing blocks at the same height do not start a guessing game about which one will win, because the rule that decides is fixed and economic.

 Settlement confidence then grows with depth.
 To rewrite the last few blocks, an attacker has to out-weigh the honest chain across all of them, and the cost of doing that climbs sharply as the history gets deeper.
 A small payment and a six-figure settlement do not need the same number of confirmations.
 The merchant or the settlement desk picks a depth that matches the value at risk, which is the same judgment call retail and banking already make today.